-For MIDI in P82, the correlated flux is defined by the uncorrelated flux multiplied by the estimated visibility, i.e. the product brightness \times visibility.
+The correlated flux is defined by the uncorrelated flux multiplied by the estimated visibility, i.e. the product brightness × visibility.
 In case of extended objects, which are bright enough to meet the above limits for uncorrelated photometric flux (PF), but have correlated fluxes (CF) below those limits, fringe tracking is still possible to somewhat lower values than noted above:

-- Without FINITO: $CF = 0.5 \times PF$ - With FINITO CF= $0.1 \times PF$
+- Without FINITO: CF= $0.5 \times PF$ - With FINITO CF= $0.1 \times PF$

-Still, a bright target may be so extended, and therefore has such a low visibility that no fringe tracking is possible on it.
+Still, even a bright target may be so extended, and therefore has such a low visibility that no fringe tracking is possible on it.

-The visual brightness will determine whether MACAO or STRAP can be used on the target or not.
-As said before, the brightness limit is V = 17 for MACAO on the UTs, and V = 13.5 for STRAP on the ATs.
+The visual brightness will determine whether MACAO or STRAP can be used on the target or not, details are found in the VLTI user manaual.